tormis-neil/it302-mco/README.md

 2. Create an account or sign in—rate limiting and audit logging are enabled to satisfy the security requirements.
 3. After authentication, explore the **Order Menu**, **Cart**, **Checkout**, and **History** pages.
 Buttons and forms are intentionally disabled while the transactional back-end is still under construction.
-4. Visit the **Profile** page to update account details or delete the account; these actions are fully wired to the database.
+4. Visit the **Profile** page to review and update account details that are stored securely in the database.
 5. Sign out using the navigation menu when finished.

 ## Database management